syncfusion-content/blazor-docs/blazor/common/data-binding/bind-entity-framework.md

 ## Prerequisite software

-The following software is needed
+The following software are needed

 * Visual Studio 2019 v16.9.0 or later
 * .NET SDK 5.0 or later.